wjn740/X_tool/README.md

 # X_tool
-use for check the result from performance testing
+This tool set is used for check the result from performance testing database.

-report.py
+User Manual

+main.py

+matrix.py

 It will generate a Matrix about status of comparsion results.